walkthetalk/zircon/docs/syscalls/object_get_info.md

     // would consume if mapped.
     uint64_t size_bytes;

-    // If this VMO is a clone, the koid of its parent.
+    // If this VMO is a child , the koid of its parent.
 Otherwise, zero.
-    // See |flags| for the type of clone. zx_koid_t parent_koid;
+    // See |flags| for the type of child. zx_koid_t parent_koid;

-    // The number of clones of this VMO, if any. size_t num_children;
+    // The number of child of this VMO, if any. size_t num_children;

     // The number of times this VMO is currently mapped into VMARs.